How Bail Bonds Work in California

 How bail bonds work in California starts with a defendant’s friend or family member contacting a bondsman near them.
 To get them out of county jail they’ll simply pay the full cash bail assigned by the court or a low percentage of the bond called the premium.
 Only then will the legal process of getting someone out of jail begin.

-How Does Bail Bonds Work in California, Let’s Dive In
+How Does Bail Bonds Work in California

 When using California bail bonds, you pay a bail bondsman 7% to 10% of the total bail amount (the premium).
 When you’ve paid the bondsman, they will deliver the bond to the court and secure the defendant’s release.
 Keep in mind that the premium paid to the bail company is non-refundable.